guotingchao/nest-tencent-cloud-sdk/docs/Base.md

 ## Description

-> A Tencent Cloud SDK for NestJS.
+> Tencent Cloud SDK for NestJS Developers

+- Use pnpm or bun
+- Zero config
+- support all Tencent Cloud API
+- supoort latest version of Tencent Cloud API